lisefrac/redtrilliumgardens.com/content/about.md

 Unlike most conventional nurseries, we know the **"provenance"** of our plants, because we grow them ourselves, in our own backyard.

-We start with seeds we have either **collected ethically or purchased from reputable third parties** (eg. Wild Seed Project, Prairie Moon Nursery).
+We start with seeds we have either **collected ethically or purchased from reputable third parties** (eg. [Wild Seed Project](https://wildseedproject.net/), [Prairie Moon Nursery](https://www.prairiemoon.com/)).
 We only grow things we can ID by scientific name, ideally to species level.
 Sometimes a species epithet is the difference between a valuable native and a dangerous non-native/invasive!

 As much as possible **we grow from seed**, to encourage biodiversity.
 We also prefer seeds with a local-to-New-England ecotype, which may be better adapted to the growing conditions here.
-This isn't possible for everything, however, so sometimes we use seeds sourced from different ecoregions (eg. Prairie Moon's stock) of otherwise native plants.
+This isn't possible for everything, however, so we supplement sourced from different ecoregions (eg. Prairie Moon's stock) of otherwise native plants.

 We do propagate from cuttings some species that are difficult to propagate from seed.
 All cuttings are collected in small amounts on my own property, or places I've explicitly been given permission to collect.